kristenmeow/kristenmeow/README.md

 - 👋 Hi, I’m @kristenmeow
-- 👀 I’m interested in machine learning and application development.
+- 👀 I’m interested in python and machine learning.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning to build machine learning models.
 - 💞️ I’m looking to create some interesting projects.
 <!---
 kristenmeow/kristenmeow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.